Flameish/Novel-Grabber/README.md

 <br>
 <strong>Telegram bot:</strong>

-To host your own Telegram bot you need to add the line `telegramApiToken=your_token ` to `config.ini`
+To host your own Telegram bot you need to add the line `telegramApiToken=your_token ` to your `config.ini` or on the GUI via the Telegram Bot settings tab.

 By default the bot will read the output for `/info` from a `info.txt` file inside the telegram folder which you can adjust.